crystal-vm/crystal-reader/README.md

-## Kide Reader*
+## Salama Reader*

-The parser part of kide is now a standalone gem.
+The parser part of salama is now a standalone gem.
 It parses ruby using Parslet and no other dependencies.

-This is interesing if you want to generate executable code, like kide, but also for other things, like code analysis.
+This is interesing if you want to generate executable code, like salama, but also for other things, like code analysis.

 Also it is very educational, as it is very readable code, and not too much of it.

 *
-It looks into it's kide ball and all it sees is red.
-A red kide . . . ruby, yes.
+It looks into it's salama ball and all it sees is red.
+A red salama . . . ruby, yes.

 ### Parser

-The main parser per se is in parser/kide , but it just pulls in all the parts.
+The main parser per se is in parser/salama , but it just pulls in all the parts.

 All the other files are ruby modules representing aspects of the parser.
 Most names are quite self explanitory, but here is a list: